DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Optimizer

-\item \textbf{Rewrite Rule Application and Recursive Optimization}: When optimization is needed, we apply matching rewrite rules to the sub-pipeline or individual operation.
-As illustrated in~\Cref{fig:optimizer-main}, we explore various rewrite rules from \Cref{sec:rewrite}.
-For each applicable rule, an LLM agent synthesizes new operations and configurations (e.g., prompts, output schemas) to match the rule.
-When new operations are created as part of a rewrite, we immediately optimize them recursively before continuing with the current optimization, as shown by the nested ``Apply Rewrites'' rectangles in the figure.
-This {\em opportunistic} approach allows us to explore more refined plans efficiently (Algorithm~\ref{algo:subpipeline-opt}, lines 10-11).
+\item \textbf{Rewrite Directive Application and Recursive Optimization}: When optimization is needed, we apply matching rewrite directives to the sub-pipeline or individual operation.
+As illustrated in~\Cref{fig:optimizer-main}, we explore rewrite directives from \Cref{sec:rewrite}.
+For each applicable directive, an LLM agent synthesizes new operations and configurations (e.g., prompts, output schemas) to match the directive.
+On the creation of a new operation, we immediately optimize it, recursively, before continuing with the current optimization, as shown by the nested ``Apply Rewrites'' rectangles in the figure. \techreport{This {\em opportunistic} approach allows us to explore more refined plans efficiently (Algorithm~\ref{algo:subpipeline-opt}, lines 10-11).}

 \item \textbf{Plan Evaluation and Selection}: Multiple candidate plans can arise from the rewrite directives, as depicted by the various branches in Figure~\ref{fig:optimizer-main}.
-We employ a two-stage evaluation process to select the best plan: First, we execute each plan on a sample of data and use the validation agent to rate the output for each document, computing an average rating per plan.
+We employ a two-stage evaluation process to select the best plan\techreport{, as described in Algorithm \ref{algo:plan-selection}}: First, we execute each plan on a sample of data and use the validation agent to rate the output for each document, computing an average rating per plan.
 We then select the top $k$ rated plans (currently set to 6) for further comparison.
 Next, the agent performs pairwise comparisons between these top plans, evaluating their outputs against each other.
 The plan with the most ``wins'' in these comparisons is selected as the optimal plan for the current sub-pipeline or operation, represented by the green boxes in~\Cref{fig:optimizer-main}.
-This hybrid approach balances efficiency and accuracy in plan evaluation, as pairwise comparisons are known to be ideal for assessing relative quality~\cite{parameswaran2023revisiting, liu2024aligning}, but with potentially 100+ candidate plans generated by various rewrite rules (each rewrite can have multiple candidate plans, e.g., different parallel projections synthesized), comparing all pairs becomes computationally infeasible.
+This hybrid approach balances efficiency and accuracy in plan evaluation, as pairwise comparisons are known to be ideal for assessing relative quality~\cite{parameswaran2023revisiting, liu2024aligning}, but with potentially 100+ candidate plans generated\techreport{by various rewrite directives (each rewrite can have multiple candidate plans, e.g., different parallel projections synthesized)}, comparing all pairs becomes computationally infeasible.